magomimmo/modern-cljs/doc/tutorial-10.md

             [cljs.reader :refer [read-string]]))
 ```

-> NOTE 3: note that we also added cljs-reader to `modern-cljs.shopping`
+> NOTE 3: note that we also added `cljs.reader` namespace to
-> namespace declaration.
-The reason why of will became clear when updating
+> `modern-cljs.shopping` namespace declaration.
+The reason why of this
-> the client-side `calculate` function.
+> will became clear when we'll fix the client-side `calculate` function.

-Let's now finish the work by updating the `calculate` function.
+Let's now finish the work by modifying the `calculate` function.

 ```clojure
 (defn calculate []